marcushultman/stream-shell/README.md

 ### Closures

-A closure is declared between brackets `{ [signature] => [expression(s)] }`, and consist of an optional signature that should match the value type of all values in the input stream, and expression(s) that shapes the output of the transformed stream.
+A closure is declared between brackets `{ [signature ->] [expression(s)] }`, and consist of an optional signature that should match the value type of all values in the input stream, and expression(s) that shapes the output of the transformed stream.
 The closure is invoked with each value in the input stream.
 Like many other languages, the last expression in a closure is the return value, and true to stream-shell, it always returns a stream!
 The resulting stream is concat-mapped to the output of the closure.

 ```
-> 1..2 | { i => i i * 2 }
+> 1..2 | { i -> i i * 2 }
 1
 2
 2